South Carolina vs. Notre Dame Predictions & Picks - November 6

 South Carolina vs. Notre Dame Women's Basketball Predictions & Picks - November 6

-Monday's contest at Halle Georges Carpentier has the South Carolina Gamecocks (0-0) squaring off against the Notre Dame Fighting Irish (0-0) at 1:00 PM ET (on November 6).
-Our computer prediction projects a one-sided 73-60 win as our model heavily favors South Carolina.
+Monday's contest between the South Carolina Gamecocks (0-0) and the Notre Dame Fighting Irish (0-0) at Halle Georges Carpentier is expected to be a one-sided matchup, as our computer prediction projects a final score of 73-60 and heavily favors South Carolina to come out on top.
+Game time is at 1:00 PM ET on November 6.

 Catch college basketball action all season long on Fubo!